jobusser/news-analysis/README.md

 NavNews leverages data from [The GDELT Project](https://www.gdeltproject.org/), an ambitious, comprehensive global monitoring system that tracks and codifies news from around the world.
-By utilizing the [GDELT Doc API](https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/), NavNews can showcase articles published across the globe froma dataset that updates every 15 minutes by using some simple pipelining and processing.
+By utilizing the [GDELT Doc API](https://blog.gdeltproject.org/gdelt-doc-2-0-api-debuts/), NavNews can showcase articles published across the globe from a dataset that updates every 15 minutes by using some simple pipelining and processing.

 The GDELT project, most unfortunately, does not specify its limitations in terms of the exact languages and locations it covers.
 As a result, the comparisons and articles you find in NavNews are imperfect.
-Certain topics and regions might will be underrepresented.
+Certain topics and regions might be underrepresented.
 Despite these limitations, GDELT provides a robust platform for exploring and understanding global news trends.

 ## The use